grahamseamans/proto_depth/viz_server/DATA_FORMAT.md

 - The number of cameras (N) must match between true and pred.
 - The number of objects (M) must match between true and pred.
 - The number of point clouds (N) must match the number of cameras.
+- All transform matrices must be 4x4 and column-major.

 ---